anmol-tandon/Python_ExcelProject/README.md

 ## To run project on your PC

 ### What Will You Build
-You will be allowed to choose PS_NO and Category for which you want to fetch data and as output new excel file be created with the requested data.
+You will be allowed to choose PS_NO and Category for which you want to fetch data and as output new excel file be created in same directory with the requested data.

 ### What you will need